vdouet/Reinforcement-Learning/02 - Reinforcement Learning Specialization - Alberta University /03 - Prediction and Control with Function Approximation/1 - On-policy Prediction with Approximation.md

 *Generalization*: How can experience with a limited subset of the state space be usefully generalized to produce a good approximation over a much larger subset?
+*Discrimination*: The ability to make the value of two states different.
 We need to combine reinforcement learning methods with existing generalization methods called *function approximation*.